 Is Sunrise at Angkor Wat a Must?

 We believe sunrise at Angkor Wat is a must.
-It’s sublime, regardless of the crowds.
+It’s sublime, regardless of the high season crowds.
 For those who no longer appreciate a sunrise, then maybe it’s time to stop travelling?

-However, there will be crowds.
-Even during the quietest period of the wettest month of low season, there will be people gathered in front of the reflecting pond waiting for the sun to rise behind Angkor Wat, it will just be a small crowd of a few hundred compared to a few thousand.
+Even during the quietest period of the wettest month of low season, there will be people gathered in front of the reflecting pond waiting for the sun to rise behind Angkor Wat, it will just be a small crowd of fifty to a hundred compared to a few thousand in high season.

 As long as you’re not standing near a bunch of chattering backpackers with selfie sticks and can focus on the scene itself, it’s a very special experience, which you can read about on the link above.